Fox Glacier (village): Education

 The first school in the area, Gillespies Beach School, opened in 1877, and with the declining population of the settlement closed in 1900.
 For the next 30 years children were educated in household schools, until the opening of Weheka School in 1929.

-This became Fox Glacier School, and is now Fox Glacier Weheka School.
-It is the only school in Fox Glacier, serving approximately students from Years 1 to 8 (ages 5 to 12).
+This became Fox Glacier School, now also called Fox Glacier Weheka School.
+It is the only school in Fox Glacier, with a roll of students from Years 1 to 8 (ages 5 to 12).
 The nearest secondary school to Fox Glacier is South Westland Area School, 85 km away in Hari Hari.